Trams in Lviv: First World War and Interwar Period

 From October 1, 1922, traffic in Lviv, as in all of Poland, was converted to right-hand drive.
 Work was thus carried out on the re-positioning of turning arrows.
-From the autumn of 1923, in connection with the general standardisation in the republic, the numbers of routes were denoted by numbers.
+From the autumn of 1923, in connection with the general standardization throughout the republic, the routes of the trams were denoted by numbers.

-In 1925, a line was laid to Bogdanovka and, the streets of Kulish Street were laid for unloading the Bogdan Khmelnitsky Street.
-In 1929 the "Railway Station - Kyiv Street - Franko Street" line was opened.
+In 1925, a line was laid to Bogdanivka and, the Kulish Street were laid for unloading the Bogdan Khmelnitsky Street.
+In 1929 the "Railway Station – Kyiv Street – Franko Street" line was opened.
 By 1933, the total length of the tram network along the street axis was 32.8 km.
 In the tram administration were 119 motor vehicles, 58 trailer cars, and 5 snow-removal cars.
 The tramway consisted of two depots, car repair workshops and two traction substations with a total capacity of 6540 kW.

 Second World War

-On September 1, 1939, during a raid of the German air force into the Second Commonwealth, rails and a contact network on Gorodotsky Street were damaged as a result of bombardment.
+On September 1, 1939, in air raid at the beginning of the German invasion of Poland, rails and a contact network on Gorodotsky Street were damaged as a result of bombardment.
 The movement of trams on this site was stopped.
 After mid-September service stopped throughout the city.
 The regular operation of trams was restored on September 25, 1939, after the occupation of Lviv by the Red Army.
-During the Soviet occupation, new plans were put into operation - extension of existing lines: connecting the streets on Gorodotsky to the railway on Bogdanovka, the streets on Shevchenko to the railway, Zamarstinovskayato Street to Gorodnitsky Street, as well as the Lychakivska Street to the Pasichnaya Street.
+During the Soviet occupation, new plans were put into operation – extension of existing lines: connecting the streets on Gorodotska to the railway on Bogdanivka, the streets on Shevchenka to the railway, Zamarstynivska Street to Gorodnytsky Street, as well as the Lychakivska Street to the Pasichna Street.

 During the German occupation, the Lviv tram continued to operate.
 However, on some routes, wagons with the words "Only for the Germans" could be seen and other cars were created with separate seats for the Germans, separated by a chain.
-Between 1940 and 1941 there were car-repair workshops, which during the period of occupation, rebuilt three cars on motor and 9 cars - on a trailer.
+Between 1940 and 1941 there were car-repair workshops, which during the period of occupation, rebuilt three cars on motor and 9 cars – on a trailer.
 It is known that during the occupation of the tram was used for military purposes, in particular, trailer carriages were made for the purpose of carrying prisoners.